MicrosoftDocs/architecture-center/docs/framework/operational-excilence/automation-infrastructure-two.md

 ## Tailwind case study

-As part of the Tailwindtrader's efforts to reduce unnecessary toil, the Tailwind operations team has identified significant effort spent building or re-setting the tailwindtraders.com test environments before each release.
+As part of the Tailwindtrader's effort to release more often, increase reliability, while reducing effort, the Tailwind operations team has identified significant effort spent building or re-setting the tailwindtraders.com test environments before each release.
+Furthermore, confidence is low in that the test environments provide the proper amount of production likeness to effectively raise awareness of potential issues.

 Much of this effort is spent performing the following manual tasks:

-- Evaluating the tailwind production environment for current operating systems, data systems, os and patch levels, and other configuration items.
+- Evaluating the tailwind production environment for current operating systems, data systems, patch levels, and other configuration items.
 - Procuring and configuring virtual machines to match production as close as possible.
 - Deploying the current version of taiwindtraders.com application.
-- Testing, documentation, etc..
+- Manually observing things like load performance, failover, and other common run time considerations.

-While the Tailwind team does use scripting technology as much as possible during these activities, the level of provided automation is relatively isolated to a single activity like basic operating system configurations, which does not result in a significant reduction of toil.
-Furthermore, the risk is high that a miss-configuration has been introduced, resulting in miss-matched test and production environments.
+While the Tailwind team does use tooling and scripting during these activities, the level of provided automation is relatively isolated to a single activity like basic operating system configurations, which and do not result in a significant reduction of toil.
+Furthermore, the risk remains high that a miss-configuration has been introduced, resulting in miss-matched test and production environments.

-## Deploying repeatable infrastructure
+## Repeatable infrastructure

+< Fill this out >

 ## Declarative Tools

+A declarative automation framework is characterized for handling some of the details about the resource creation on behalf of the user.
+The user needs to define what should be created, and the declarative framework will figure out how.
+You can use many declarative infrastructure deployment technologies with Azure, here we detail two of the most common.

 ### Azure Resource Manager Templates